dearvn/promotion-girl-gpt/README.md

-# GirlfriendGPT - Your personal AI companion
+# Promotion Girl GPT - Your personal AI companion

-Welcome to the GirlfriendGPT repository.
-This is a starter project to help you build your personalized AI companion with a unique personality, voice, and even SELFIES!
+The "Promotion Girl GPT" project revolutionizes in-store marketing by employing AI-driven virtual assistants to enhance product promotion.
+This innovative system utilizes advanced language models to create compelling promotional content, aiding businesses in crafting engaging narratives for their products.
+These virtual promotion girls assist in generating persuasive scripts, product descriptions, and marketing materials tailored to specific audiences.
+Seamlessly integrated into the production process, the project optimizes efficiency and creativity, ensuring a dynamic and appealing shopping experience.
+By leveraging the power of AI, the Promotion Girl GPT project not only streamlines promotional efforts but also elevates the overall production and marketing strategies for retail establishments.

 ## Demo
 Click the image below for a demo: